- Type of Publication: Guideline

 client should ensure that such transactions are aggregated and reported

 to FINTRAC as Large Cash Transactions.

 Effective training programs for staff and others (as required)

 is an important and statutorily required element of FRFIs’ AML/ATF

 FRFIs should ensure that written AML/ATF training programs are

 developed and maintained.
 Appropriate training should be considered

-for the Board, Senior Management, employees, agents and any other
+for Senior Management, employees, agents and any other

 persons who may be responsible for control activity, outcomes or